Official Fan-Submitted Content

 - Both the cover art and title of Weezer's Maladroit were submitted by fans - the cover was created by a fan for an official contest, while the title was a suggestion made in a less formal thread on the band's official forum asking for album name ideas.
 They also had fans contribute to the songwriting process less directly: The band would post demos of songs they were considering for the album, and would take fans' reactions into consideration when arranging songs, as well as letting them influence which songs appeared on the album to some extent.

 - LEGO loves doing this for the BIONICLE franchise.
 They've used these sort of contests to establish a variety of Rahi species, Dark Hunters and the character Toa Krakua.
+These were published in the LEGO Magazine, in guide books, or online.

 - And a number of them had a surprisingly prominent presence in the story.
 Though none were immune to being Killed Off for Real, as Ancient and Guardian can tell you.
 LEGO was also fond of letting the fans design already official but previously unseen characters, either as fan-made LEGO figures or as drawn artwork, which then received official status.
 Certavus, Surel, his Iron Wolves and Toa Nikila are just a few of these.
 The Agori villager named Kyry is an interesting case, however: a fan-built model of him was declared canon, but when he appeared in a comic, he looked nothing like the model due to the miscommunication between the writers and the comic artist.